Alicyclic/Starlite/README.md

-# starlite
+# Starlite
-planning &amp; prototyping discord bots
+Project for prototyping and figuring out, what works!

-# Project is working in `Go!` still.
+&amp;Project is working in `Go!` still.